Do Go On - 400 - The Millennium Dome Heist

 So, yeah, there's no evidence to connect any of the others.

-So, Lee had licked his gloves and he got nicked.
+So Lee had licked his gloves and he got nicked.

-Now, this part felt straight
+Now, this part felt straight out of an action movie as well.

-out of an action movie as well.
-The Flying Squad arrested a man that believed was the mastermind
+The Flying Squad arrested a man that believed was the mastermind behind the plot,

-behind the plot, but he wasn't present on the day of the raid.
-His name was James Hurley.
-He was
+but he wasn't present on the day of the raid.

-arrived in Spain with a team of three others
+Detective Chief Superintendent John Shatford, arrived in Spain with a team of three others

 and an emergency warrant for Hurley's arrest.

-You know, they went and nabbed him.
+You know, they went there, like, they went and nabbed him.

-They couldn't find him for ages and they found him in Spain
+They couldn't find him for ages and they found him in Spain, and they got him.

 They did a big investigation and they were sort of like,